History of FlySafair

-Oil spills have caused devistation to our oceans and one of the key requirements in containing the damage from an oil spill is to spray a chemical compound onto the oil that congeals the spill to limit the damage it can cause to the environment and make it easier to clean.
+Oil spills have caused devastation to our oceans and one of the key requirements in containing the damage from an oil spill is to spray a chemical compound onto the oil that congeals the spill to limit the damage it can cause to the environment and make it easier to clean.
 Our aircraft have been called out on short notice to spray the coagulant onto the surface of oil spills and in so doing aided in limiting the damage caused by these events.

-Over the years we've had the priviledge of flying some incredible passengers, but some of our favourites have been the incredible wildlife relocation missions that we've been involved in.
+Over the years we've had the privilege of flying some incredible passengers, but some of our favourites have been the incredible wildlife relocation missions that we've been involved in.
 We've aided in relocation projects for the conservation of a number of animals including Rhino, Antelope, Dolphins, Stingrays and Hammerhead Sharks.

 A little known fact about Safair is that we were the first in the world to perform a wheel-based landing on ice!
-To this day we still support researchers who conduct specialised climate related research in Antartica.
-These missions usually take place in December when the the ice is thick enough to withstand the landing weight of the aircraft.
+To this day we still support researchers who conduct specialised climate related research in Antarctica.
+These missions usually take place in December when the ice is thick enough to withstand the landing weight of the aircraft.
 We operate these missions out of New Zealand flying all the way to the bottom of the world.

 Safair Boeing 707 over Durban Harbour